eric-himburg/plotly/README.md

 # Plotly - Belly Button Biodiversity
 ## Overview of the Project
 An interactive website was created using a combination of html, javascript, and bootstrap css stylizing.

-The web site can be viewed at the link below.
+The Plotly library was accessed through a CDN and used to generate three different graphic visuals on the site: a bar chart, a gauge, and a bubble chart.
+The point of the web site is to analyze the types of bacteria growing in different anonymous test subjects belly buttons.
+The completed web site can be viewed at the link below.

 [Belly Button Biodiversity Dashboard](https://eric-himburg.github.io/plotly/)